PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - Transparently pay for the value they receive
   - Eg. Usage-based pricing on events, recordings
   - Eg. Paying per product so they only pay for what they use
-- Make it a no brainer to pick PostHog over other competitors
+- Make it a no-brainer to pick PostHog over other competitors

 ## Our goals with these principles are to: